ingadhoc/website/website_sale_ux/README.rst

 #.
 By default, on Settings > Website the option Customer account (which set Free sign up option or By invitation on website) is not able.
 This module adds this setting option per website.
 #.
 Rename "All products" to "All categories" in categories left snippet on shop
 #.
 Add an option to disable returning categories on shop search bar.
 To do so you need to go to website settings and check option "Disable Categories Search"
+#.
+Add a button on the filters sidebar on ecommerce to get back to the shop page unapplying all filters previously set

 Installation
 ============